 Dad and mum should be seen as equal.
 I think that the younger generations are starting to see things that way, and I think the mind-set of men in particular has changed a lot.
 Two generations ago men wouldn’t ask for flexible hours and they would see childcare as a “women’s work”.
 It looks like dads these days are much more open to getting involved and want to spend more time at home with their family.

 I think this is partly because it’s becoming more and more common to see women as the bread-winner instead of their husbands.
 That old-school way of thinking is dying, so I think that families should be able to decide for themselves whether the father or mother should go back to work first.
-Neil only had two weeks with Charlotte before going back to work, and it seemed unfair.
-Why does the father get much less time to bond with the baby than the mother?
+My husband only had two weeks with Charlotte before going back to work, and it seemed unfair.
+Why does the father get so much less time to bond with the baby than the mother?

 Did becoming a dad make Neil better at his job, in terms of being more confident, efficient and focussed too?